jtresko/BS_KB/docs/getting-started/Training Tab.md

 title: "Training Tab"
 layout: default
 parent: Getting Started
-grand_parent: Help Center
-nav_order: 11
+nav_order: 16
 ---

 ## Introduction

-As stated in our [New User Guide](/docs/getting-started/Getting Started with BigShort - New Users/), we recommend that new users start in this section for ease.
+As stated in our [New User Guide](/getting-started/Getting Started with BigShort - New Users/), we recommend that new users start in this section for ease.

 ![](/assets/images/help/getting-started/Training Tab_Training+Chart.png)